Close

 In an attempt to stop fraud against the United States government and to encourage witnesses of such fraud to speak up, the federal government passed the False Claims Act, which states that whistle-blowers can sue on behalf of the government and receive a share of any claims that are made.
 This further proves how serious fraud against the government is, especially when the lives and well-being of nursing home residents are being put in danger.

-Here at the Law Offices of Ben Yeroushalmi, we can help you with the legal aspects of nursing home neglect and fight for the rights to which your loved one is entitled.
+Here at the Yeroushalmi Law, we can help you with the legal aspects of nursing home neglect and fight for the rights to which your loved one is entitled.
 Contact us today for a free consultation.